Rabbits have some unique behaviors. You may have seen a rabbit leap in the air and twist its body. This is a binky.

 4) Take Them To The Garden

-If you have a garden and allow your rabbit to access it, this will make more them more likely to binky.
-Rabbits love the outdoors, so try to let them out if you can.
+If you have a garden and allow your rabbits access, they will be more likely to binky.
+Rabbits love the outdoors, so try to let them out.
 Your rabbit will run around and explore, making them happy enough to do a binky.

 If your rabbit stays in a cage or only a particular area of your house, giving them some time in the garden will make them more comfortable.